 As noted, creating an omnichannel experience needs to take into account how the individual interacts with your brand.
 It focuses not on the channel, but the experience as a whole.
 With this in mind, there are a few essentials when it comes to creating an omnichannel experience:

-- Data Analysis: Data collection is only the first step.
+Data collection is only the first step.
 Without a team and platform that can translate all of this big data into actionable insights, it is useless.
 Brands need to deploy an analytics platform that can distill all of this data in near real-time so that teams can course-correct while campaigns run, to meet consumer needs in the moment.

-Examples of Brands That Leverage an Omnichannel Approach
+Examples of Omnichannel Marketing

 When building an omnichannel strategy, take a look at these brands who have done so successfully:

-- Starbucks: Through its mobile app, Starbucks is able to better integrate the mobile experience with the in-store one to put consumer convenience first.
+Through its mobile rewards app, Starbucks is able to better integrate the mobile experience with the in-store one to put consumer convenience first.
 Users can reload their cards from their phone or desktop computer.
 By using the app to pay, they are rewarded with points that can be applied to a free coffee.
 Additionally, they can skip the morning line by ordering in advance.

-- Walgreens - Walgreens created a custom mobile app that makes it easier for customers to refill prescriptions, which they can then pickup in store.
+Walgreens created a custom mobile app that makes it easier for customers to refill prescriptions, which they can then pickup in store.
 Their app also showcases store specific inventory making it easier for customers making a trip to decide which location they should visit.

 Industries Applying Omnichannel Tactics